odoo/owl/doc/v3/owl/reference/types_validation.md

 ## Overview

 Owl provides a type validation system built around the `types` object, which contains composable validators for common JavaScript types.
+It is also exported as `t`, the short alias used throughout this documentation.

 The main use case is **props validation**: when developing components in dev mode, Owl uses these validators to check that props received by a component